ktrujillo52/Bitcoin-price-forecast/README.md

 # Bitcoin-price-forecast
 2 Hidden Markov Models are used to guide Monte Carlo simulation.
 The data is analyzed with Principal Component Analysis and Hierarchical Clustering.
-The best forecast will be the nearest-neighbor of 'bitcoin.csv', or the input data, from the Hierarchical Clustering analysis.
+The best forecast will need to be selected based on heuristics.
 ## Requirements
 Python
 ## Usage